National Register of Historic Places: Comparisons to historic registers of other nations

 Listed buildings of the United Kingdom may not be demolished, extended, or altered without special permission; the program covers about 374,000 listings in 2010, involving more than 500,000 buildings.

+NRHP listing, in contrast, imposes no such restrictions, but rather is "primarily an honor", although tax subsidies may be available for renovations.

 In 2022, the U.S. has about 94,000 NRHP-listed properties, including historic districts; the total number of buildings covered is much larger.